 Secondly, masks disrupt God’s intrinsic design for community.
 Our faces are the most essential instrument we have for connection and communication.
 Whether it’s a Saturday afternoon tailgate party with hundreds of likeminded sports fans or an intimate gathering around the dinner table for a meal and cards, we are driven to drink deeply at the well of emotional sustenance engendered by connections with family and community.
 Faces are the means to deliver that emotional sustenance.

-The sonnet below offers my take on how false religion sucks away our Imago Dei.
+The sonnet below offers my take on how false religion (in the guise of virtue) sucks away our Imago Dei.
 Beauty and goodness are expressed through the face (even the most disfigured face transforms with a smile).
 As image-reflectors, we can and should reflect God’s grace.

 My challenge?
 Short of a serious medical concern, may we set the masks aside please?
 Take courage and reflect the amazing beauty of God revealed in your face.